 Over 120 policymakers, researchers and commentators explored Australian and international retirement policy designs at the CEPAR/Crawford Policy Dialogue, held at the Australian National University (ANU) on November 1, 2018.

-Presented by CEPAR and the Crawford School of Public Policy at ANU, the Policy Dialogue on Retirement Incomes brought together leading Australian and international experts, policymakers, researchers and commentators to consider current and future challenges for this policy area.
+Presented by CEPAR and the Crawford School of Public Policy at ANU, the Policy Dialogue on Retirement Incomes brought together leading Australian and international experts to consider current and future challenges for this policy area.

 “While the Australian retirement system compares well internationally and is among the most sustainable, there are challenges that need to be addressed.
 This dialogue assessed Australian policy design, explored international trends and canvassed recommendations for reform,” said CEPAR Director and UNSW economist Scientia Professor John Piggott.